agr505/MovieRevenuePredictionMachineLearningProject/README.md

 #### Random Forest

 <p> We used Random Forest as another classification model in order to classify the movie data into the correct revenue category.
 We have experimented with different hyperparameters including the number of estimators and the maximum depth of each tree.
 We found the optimal values for the hyperparameters by using 3-Fold Cross Validation with F1 score as the metric.
 We used a specific F1 score variation that first calculated the metrics for each class and then found their average weighted by the number of true instances for each class.
 We needed to use this because of our class imbalance.
 The criteria used to measure the quality of each split is the Gini Impurity index.</p>
 <p> First we kept the number of estimators fixed at its default value of 10 for the Sklearn Random Forest  Classifier call.
 We then tuned the Max Depth hyperparameter to find the optimal value for Max Depth.
 We then fixed Max Depth at its default value of “None” for the Sklearn Support Vector Classifier call.
 We tuned the number of estimators hyperparameter to find its optimal value.
 After we obtained the optimal hyperparameters using 3-Fold Cross Validation, we trained the model using the training set with these chosen hyperparameters.
-We then tested our trained model on the test set. </p>
+We then tested our trained model on the test set.
+All of the plots in this Random Forest section were generated while using the XGBRegressor features.</p>

 #### Number of Estimators